Physicians have found that simple purchases have improved their practices.

 - Single-serving coffee-maker for employees: Employees generally drink a lot of coffee throughout the day.
 Even so, pots of brewed coffee go stale and much of it is poured down the drain in order to make a fresh pot.
 A single-serving coffee maker avoids waste and satisfies the need for fresh coffee with the extra benefit of saving on the weekly purchase of coffee to brew.

-- A document scanner for the office: With the move to EHR, scanning documents directly into the computer instead of requiring them to be manually entered reduces the chance of error.
+- A document scanner for the office: With the move to EHR, scanning documents directly into the computer instead of requiring them to be manually entered reduces chances of error.
 The paper file does not need to be kept in the office since everything is stored on the computer.
 Actual physical space formerly used for file cabinets is saved.

 - Speech recognition software program for the physicians: Some physicians find speech recognition programs work well and eliminate the need to pay medical transcription personnel.
 Some edits are required, but the doctors can make the edits themselves.